RTÉ 2fm: The John McMahon years (20092013)

 Clarke was replaced by John McMahon the following month.
 The return of Fanning followed the failure by RTÉ 2fm in its attempts to target teenagers, while Larry Gogan also returned to weekday lunch-times.
-There was comment within the Irish media when, despite electing to target a middle-aged audience, the radio station opted in September 2009 not to playlist David Gray, an English singer-songwriter who is popular with that age group in Ireland.
-Gray's music is played on Today FM and other stations.
+There was comment within the Irish media when, despite electing to target a middle-aged audience, the radio station opted in September 2009 not to playlist David Gray, an English singer-songwriter who was popular with that age group in Ireland.
+Gray's music was played on Today FM and other stations at the time.
 In spite of this arrangement, Gray has since turned up on Celebrity Sunday, a programme featuring celebrities and which, when it featured Nicky Byrne, became a Twittertrending topic.
 McMahon began his reign by bringing in several schedule changes from early 2010, new additions to the station included the arrivals of Hector Ó hEochagáin and Tommy Tiernan live from Galway, and 'Celebrity Sunday' which included guest presenters such as Louis Walsh, Neil Hannon, Thomas Walsh, Mike Scott and Nicky Byrne.

 In the aftermath of the sudden death of Gerry Ryan in 2010, a number of changes were made to the schedule.
-Hector Ó hEochagáin headed a breakfast show called ‘Breakfast with Hector’ which broadcast live from Galway each morning.
-Ryan Tubridy took over the 9 am – 11 am slot, with Rick O’Shea the main afternoon anchor.
+Hector Ó hEochagáin headed a breakfast show called 'Breakfast with Hector' which broadcast live from Galway each morning.
+Ryan Tubridy took over the 9 am – 11 am slot, with Rick O'Shea the main afternoon anchor.
 Will Leahy presented the drive time slot, a show which he broadcast live from Limerick for seven years.